PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 s2 = s ⊠ s
 collect(fusiontrees((s2,s2,s2,s2)))
 ```
-Note that `FusionTree` instances are shown (printed) in a way that is valid code to
+Note that `FusionTree` instances are shown in a way that can be copy pasted as valid
-reproduce them, a property which also holds for both instances of `Sector` and instances of
-`VectorSpace`.
-All of those should be displayed in a way that can be copy pasted as valid
 code.
-Furthermore, we use contact to determine how to print e.g. a sector.
+Furthermore, we use contact to determine how to print a sector.
 In isolation,
 `s2` is printed as `(Irrep[SU₂](1/2) ⊠ Irrep[SU₂](1/2))`, however, within the fusion tree,
 it is simply printed as `(1/2, 1/2)`, because it will be converted back into a
 `ProductSector`, namely `Irrep[SU₂] ⊠ Irrep[SU₂]` by the constructor of
 `FusionTree{Irrep[SU₂] ⊠ Irrep[SU₂]}`.

-### Manipulations on a splitting tree without braiding
+### Planar manipulations on a splitting tree

-We now discuss elementary manipulations that we want to perform on or between splitting
+We now discuss elementary planar manipulations (without braiding) on splitting trees.
-tree, which will form the building block for more
-general manipulations on a pair of a fusion and splitting tree discussed in the next
-subsection, and then for casting a general index manipulation of a tensor map as a linear
-operation in the basis of canonically ordered splitting and fusion trees.
-In this section,
-we will ignore the ``Z`` isomorphisms, as they are just trivially reshuffled under the
-different operations that we describe.
-These manipulations are used as low-level methods by
-the `TensorMap` methods discussed on the next page.
-As such, they are not exported by
+These manipulations are used as low-level methods by the `TensorMap` methods.
+As such, they
-TensorXD.jl, nor do they overload similarly named methods from Julia Base (see `split` and
+are not exported by `TensorXD.jl`, nor do they overload similarly named methods from `Base`.
-`merge` below).

-The basic manipulations on splitting trees are:

 *   [split(f::FusionTree{I,N}, M::Int)](@ref TensorXD.split) :
     splits a fusion tree `f` into two trees `f1` and `f2`, such that `f1` has the first `M`